ChildrenOfUr/authServer/README.md

 ##Testing##
-1. To run the tests, you can either type `dart test/all_tests.dart` from the command line, or right-click on `test/all_tests.dart` and select 'Run.'
+1. To run the tests, you can either type `dart test/all_tests.dart` from the command line, or right-click on `test/all_tests.dart` and select 'Run' in the Dart Editor.

 [ ![Codeship Status for ChildrenOfUr/authServer](https://codeship.com/projects/92b72790-459b-0132-ec31-26eabbfbacd1/status?branch=master)](https://codeship.com/projects/45064)